 Packed with vegetables, flavor, and crunch, chicken tortilla soup is the backbone of Mexican Cuisine.
 It has everything you can ask of a soup and more: the tomato base many Mexican dishes have, plus onion, chiles, peppers, cilantro, beans, and garlic to harmonize with the star of the dish: the slow-roasted chicken!

 Even though nutritious by itself, you can pair chicken tortilla soup with various side dishes to kick up its satiety and flavor factor.
-Check out these 14 side dishes to nourish yourself and your loved ones!

 - Corn and Onion Salad

 - Yuca Frita

 Preparation Time: 15 min

 Tip: You can prepare different fillings for a versatile side dish.